selmanfarukyilmaz/tringle-candidate-backend-project-case/README.txt

 4- Deposit and withdraw operations only supported for individual accounts.

-5- The payment operation can be made from the personal account to the corporate account.
+5- The payment operation can be made from the individual to the corporate account.

 **JSON SCHEMAS for POST Request**